alphagov/verify-local-matching-service-example/README.md

 # Example local matching service for GOV.UK Verify

 This is an example local matching service built by the GOV.UK Verify team to demonstrate how a local matching service works and help services building their own.
-Every government service connecting to Verify must build their own local matching service.
+Every government service connecting to Verify must build a local matching service.

 :warning: _This is an example implementation and is not production-ready._ :warning: